abdelhalimresu/job-offers/README.md

 Gitlab CI/CD pipeline is responsible for running jobs after each code push, it includes the following stages:

-- Build: Builds the application Docker image.
+- Build: Build the application docker image.
-- Test: Run integration tests agianst the built image to check the code is validity.
+- Test: Run integration tests agianst the built image to check the code validity.
 - Staging: Deploy the application to staging environment for further testing.
 - Production: Deploy the application to production environment